Certification Governance Council (CGC)

 - PMI staff assigned by President and CEO

-- Eight (8) committee members, serving staggered 3 year terms may be reappointed for no more than one additional term via the formal Board Support Committee recruitment process as approved by the PMI Board
+- CGC is composed by eight (8) committee members, serving staggered 3-year terms may be reappointed for no more than one additional term via the formal Board Support Committee recruitment process as approved by the PMI Board

-- Staff Liaison and other staff resources as assigned by the PMI President and CEO
+- Staff Liaison and other staff resources are those assigned by the PMI President and CEO

 - In the absence of a committee member from AP (preferably China), the CGC will work with PMI staff from the China office to provide cultural background